potassco/clorm/docs/clorm/predicate.rst

    assert c2[0] == 2
    assert c2[1] == "Bill"

-Note, in general using positional arguments is discouraged as it can lead to brittle code that can be harder to debug, and can also be more difficult to refactor as the ASP program changes.
-But, there are some cases where it can be convenient to use positional arguments.
+While Clorm does support the use of positional arguments for predicates, nevertheless it should be used sparingly because it can lead to brittle code that can be hard to debug, and can also be more difficult to refactor as the ASP program changes.
+However, there are genuine use-cases where it can be convenient to use positional arguments.
 In particular when defining very simple tuples, where the position of arguments is unlikely to change as the ASP program changes.
 We discuss Clorm's support for these cases in the following section.

 Working with Tuples
 -------------------

-Tuples are another a special case of a complex term that often appear in ASP programs.
+Tuples are a special case of complex terms that often appear in ASP programs.
 For example:

 .. code-block:: none

-    booking2(20181231, ("Sydney", "Australia)).
+    booking("2018-12-31", ("Sydney", "Australia)).

-Although tuples are simply special cases of ComplexTerms, Clorm provides specialised support for defining predicates that contain tuples.
-For example, a Predicate definition that unifies with the above fact can be defined simply:
+For Clorm tuples are also a special case of the ``ComplexTerm`` class.
+However, Clorm provides specialised syntactic support for defining predicates containing tuples.
+For example, a predicate definition that unifies with the above fact can be defined simply (using the ``DateField`` defined earlier):

 .. code-block:: python

-   from clorm import *

-   class Booking2(Predicate):
+   class Booking(Predicate):
        date=DateField
        location=(StringField,StringField)